 Radisson Blu Hotel Manchester, Airport is connected to the terminals via a covered walkway.
 The nearest train station is a …More

 Check in was fast and efficient.
 The staff friendly and helpful.
 The pool was nice but the hot tub was scolding hot after 2 complaints from different people a hose put in.
 The room was clean and tidy.
 I think the bathroom could have done with a refit but it was clean and tidy.

 Traveller from Sheffield

-Traveller from Vienna
+Traveller from South East Ireland